czernika/brocooly/docs/basics/routing.md

 ### Conditional Routing

 As you may noticed there is specific syntax in a table bellow for `Route::$condition( $callback )` - what does that mean?
-Basically as Brocooly grows it have been noticed that most common used case will be `is_page`, `is_page`, `is_front_page` - those who doesn't require any param and they are simple as that.
+Basically as Brocooly grows it has been noticed that most common used case will be `is_page`, `is_page`, `is_front_page` - those who doesn't require any param and they are simple as that.
 So `get-is_page` syntax became kinda irrelevant and this is where the story begins.

 If you pass WordPress conditional as a method name in a camelCase or snake_case it will do the trick.
 So basically next two lines are do the same